Mbaka11/WebSocket-example-react-next/README.md

 This project demonstrates the implementation of a real-time chat application using WebSocket technology.
 WebSocket enables bidirectional communication between clients and a server, making it ideal for applications that require instant updates and interactions.

+> Note: This project is designed for demonstration purposes, especially for beginners, to showcase the implementation of real-time communication with WebSocket.

 ## Technologies Used

 - **React**: A popular JavaScript library for building user interfaces.
 In this project, React is used to create the client-side of the chat application, providing a dynamic and responsive user interface.